ErikOostveen/EuroHiker/README.md

 In step I6, we found out about the UniHiker's WiFi IP address.
 If you lost that info or you suspect that the IP address may have changed, then the following will help you find its IP address:<br>
 1. Long press the screen
 2. Navigate to "4-Network Info"
-3. On the screen that follows, "Wireless: xxx.xxx.xxx.xxx" tells you the UniHiker's IP address (or EuroHike rather)
+3. On the screen that follows, "Wireless: xxx.xxx.xxx.xxx" tells you the UniHiker's IP address (or EuroHiker rather)